-Nose reshaping, rhinoplasty, a nose job…whatever it is called, the goal of this procedure is to create a nose that fits the patient’s face.
+Nose reshaping, rhinoplasty, a nose job… whatever it is called, the goal of this procedure is to create a nose that fits the patient’s face.
 Asians have ethnic characteristics that are obviously different from Caucasians, African Americans and people from the Middle East.
 Nose reshaping for Asians should result in a naturally beautiful nose that balances and enhances the appearance without erasing their Asian characteristics.

 Rhinoplasty is considered to be among the most difficult plastic surgery procedures.
 Asian rhinoplasty requires a very high level of skill because the surgeon must increase rather than decrease areas of the nose.
 Dr. Payman Simoni is a double board certified plastic surgeon.
 He has advanced training in facial reconstruction as well as in the specific field of Otolaryngology – head and neck surgery.
-In Los Angeles, Asian rhinoplasty patients can be confident that Dr. Simoni has the experience and skill necessary to create natural and ethnically sensitive rhinoplasty.
+Asian rhinoplasty patients can be confident that Dr. Simoni has the experience and skill necessary to create natural and ethnically sensitive rhinoplasty.

 Why is Asian Rhinoplasty More Difficult?